jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week10_mas-orchestration-mp3.md

 # Week 10: MAS, Orchestration, and Technical Writing of IT Project Proposal

 This week we'll read more indepth on LangChain, LangGraph and LangSmith.
-We'll also explore various ways to create multi-agent systems (MAS) for coding and beyond.
+We'll also explore various ways to create multi-agent systems (MAS) and orchestrate multiple agents for coding in particular or any task in general.
 We'll weight the pros/cons of custom MAS vs full-featured off-the-shelf MAS like those from LangChain, CrewAI, and other leading frameworks.
-We'll also sketch out the Mini-Project #3 in writing a formal IT Project Proposal.
+Finally, we'll sketch out the Mini-Project #3 in writing a formal IT Project Proposal.

 ## ===[ ArXiv.org Research Paper 5 min Presentation ]===